johanaspegren/kiri/README.md

 ## 🎤 Audio System

-KIRI uses Piper TTS, with intelligent output routing:
+KIRI uses Piper TTS, with prio-based output routing:

-**Priority:**

 1. USB speaker on `hw:2,0`
 2. Bluetooth A2DP sink
 3. Default PulseAudio/pipewire sink

-This guarantees KIRI always has a voice.
+This should guarantee that KIRI always has a voice.

 ## 🐾 Motion Philosophy